Cycle Japan

 Important information

 1. A single supplement is available if you’d prefer not to share a room on this trip.
-The single supplement does not apply on Day 5 and Day 7 Please speak to your booking agent for further information.
+The single supplement excludes Day 5 and Day 7 where you will be in shared accommodation and is subject to availability.
+Please speak to your booking agent for further information.

-4. Bike helmets are compulsory on this trip.
-Please ensure you bring your own bike helmet from home.
-Helmets can be purchased locally if needed.
+3. Bike helmets are compulsory on this trip.
+Please bring your own bike helmet from home.
+Helmets can be purchased in Kyoto if needed.

 What to bring/pack